CZ-NIC/knot-resolver/daemon/bindings/event.rst

    :return: event id

-   Execute function immediatelly and then periodically after each ``interval``.
+   Execute function immediately and then periodically after each ``interval``.

    Example: